-Standard CUPS/IPP options, like 'number-up', are independent of PPD, and available for all printers types.
+Standard CUPS/IPP options, like 'number-up', are independent of PPD, and available for all printer types.
 The values of these options can be restricted with PPDE syntax.
 Below are examples for options currently supported by SavaPage.

-K.1.3.1. number-up
+K.1.3.1. 'number-up'